-Regular Pap tests can prevent around 90% of cervical cancers.
+Regular Cervical Screening Tests can prevent around 90% of cervical cancers.

-All women aged 18 to 70 who've ever been sexually active should have a Pap test every 2 years, even if they're no longer having sex.
+All women aged 25 to 74 who've ever been sexually active should have a Cervical Screening Test every five years, even if they're no longer having sex.

 This is the best way to reduce your risk of cervical cancer.

 The National Cervical Screening Program changed on 1 December 2017 to improve early detection and save more lives.

 All women aged between 25 and 74 years are now invited to have a Cervical Screening Test every five years, instead of a Pap test every two years.

 The new Cervical Screening Test detects HPV infection.
 HPV is a key risk factor in the development of cervical cancer.
 Even if you are vaccinated against HPV you need to participate in regular cervical screening.

 The new test is more effective than, and just as safe as, screening with a Pap test every two years.
 In fact, the renewed program is expected to reduce cervical cancer rates and deaths by at least another 20%.

 Women aged 25–74 will be due for their first Cervical Screening Test two years after their last Pap test.

 If it’s been more than two years since your last Pap test, you should talk to your doctor or nurse as soon as possible about being screened.